maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 The purpose of this line is to force these six variables to be at the top of the table and thus be found more rapidly, improving the performance of the program.
 Typically, the list is deliberately ordered so the most commonly used variable ends up first in the list.
 This was known as *manual caching*.

 Not all dialects work this way.
 Compilers, like Dartmouth, hold links directly to each variable's storage in memory and thus do not have to search the table at runtime.
 A number of interpreters use the same strategy, Atari BASIC being a notable example.
-In these versions, from a performance standpoint it is as if every variable is at the top of a one-entry list, and while manual caching will still run, it offers no performance advantage.
+From a performance standpoint, in these dialects it is as if every variable is at the top of a one-entry list.
+While manual caching will still run, it offers no performance advantage.

 <!-- TOC --><a name="arrays"></a>
 ### Arrays

 Most BASIC dialects include the concept of an *array*.
 An array is a group of related values all referred to by a single variable name.
 Each value is assigned a *slot* in the array, also known as an *element* or or *entry*.
-Arrays need to be defined before use (see exception below) using the `DIM`ension statement.
+Most arrays have to be defined before use using the `DIM`ension statement, although there is an important exception (see below).
 Later in the program, the separate values can be referred to using numbers in parentheses placed after the variable name.
 These numbers are known as *indexes* or *subscripts*.
 For example:

     10 DIM A(10)
     20 A(1)=5